-The number and percentage of patients who respond will be tabulated by treatment group and compared between treatment groups using a Fisher's exact test.
+The number and percentage of patients who respond will be tabulated by treatment group and compared between treatment groups using an exact CMH test stratified for the strata ($\geq 1 / 0$ transfusions during the 6-month period prior to randomization).
 The odds ratio of being a responder for the pegcetacoplan treatment group versus the placebo group and associated exact 95 % CI will be provided.
 In case of 0 events, the difference in responder rate will also be reported.